asbjornu/developer.swedbankpay.com/payments/mobile-pay/other-features.md

 Posting a payment (operation `purchase`) returns the options of aborting the payment altogether or creating an authorization transaction through the `redirect-authorization` hyperlink.
-Use the expand request parameter to get a response that includes one or more expanded sub-resources inlined.
+Use the [expand][technical-reference-expand] request parameter to get a response that includes one or more expanded sub-resources inlined.

 ```json